vickmuir/Backup/install-evault-windows2016.md

 5. Select the backup destination or an alternative location to seed the backup job.
 Click **Next**.<br/>
    *Tip* - For more information about multiple vaults, see [Multivaulting](multivaulting.html)
 6. Select the Quick file scanning option to avoid reading files that were not changed.
 Click **Next**.
 7. Click **Finish** to complete the configuration and start the backup.
-A process information window appears that shows the current status of the backup jon.
+A process information window appears that shows the status of the backup jon.
 When the backup job is done, click **Close**.